 On occasion, students may request an extension beyond the dates given.
 Each request should be considered on a case-by-case basis and be accommodated if possible.
 The possibility of negotiating decision deadlines should be clearly stated to students at the time the offer is made for both full-time and internship positions.

-Please feel free to reach out to a member of the Recruiting Team to discuss any questions or concerns related to this policy.
+Please feel free to reach out to a member of the Advising Team to discuss any questions or concerns related to this policy.